 - Avoid strenuous contact sports, such as soccer, football, karate, etc., for at least one month.

 Every eye heals differently.
 There is no standardized recovery time for every LASIK patient.
-Follow your doctor’s postoperative instructions for proper healing, and get in touch with Eye Consultants of Pennsylvania at (800) 762-7132 x 3245 if you have questions or concerns.
+Follow your doctor’s postoperative instructions for proper healing, and get in touch with Eye Consultants of Pennsylvania at (800) 762-7132 if you have questions or concerns.